ebozcal/Thesis_NKI/README.md

 # Thesis_NKI

-The aim of this project is to predict the response of MPM treatment with machine learning (ML) methods by using 3D CT scans.
+The aim of this project is to predict the treatment response of Malignant Pleural Mesothelioma (MPM) patienjt with machine learning (ML) methods by using 3D CT scans.

 In the first part, an unsupervised ML method was implemented on the features extracted from CTs using radiomics.
 The result was compared with labels created by looking at the